PeterWone/Antipodean/spike/treadmill-8-getting-off.md

 *SCENE: Speculative animation showing such a society—diverse organizations cooperating and competing, no central government but extensive voluntary coordination.*

-**NARRATOR (V.O.):** Such a society would face new challenges, but they would be different challenges than the ones that destroyed historical civilizations.
-Instead of centralization leading to capture and stagnation, distributed power would create resilience and continuous adaptation.
+**NARRATOR (V.O.):** Such a society would face new challenges, but they would be different challenges from the ones that destroyed historical civilisations.
+Instead of centralisation leading to capture and stagnation, distributed power would create resilience and continuous adaptation.

 *Cut back to lecture hall.
 Students are taking detailed notes.*